jamesyoung-15/jamesyoung-15/README.md

 # 👋 Hi, I’m James Young

 Hello!
-I'm a recent Electronic Engineering graduate from HKUST and I am currently pursuing a Master's in Computer Science at Boston University.
+I'm a student pursuing a Master's in Computer Science at Boston University.
+I did my undergraduate degree at The Hong Kong University of Science and Technology in Electronic Engineering (BEng Electronic Engineering).

+My interests are in cloud computing (AWS), Linux and System administration, and DevOps.

 Here is my [website](https://portfolio.jyylab.com/)